A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Millicharged dark matter and baryon coupling: temperature evolution at late times

 Here $\Omega_m=\Omega_B+\Omega_{c}$ is the matter energy density parameter (which includes dark matter, baryons and other non-baryonic matter of the visible sector), $\Omega_\Lambda=0.685$ is the dark energy density parameter and $\Omega_k=0.001$ is the curvature parameter~\cite{Planck:2018vyg}.
 In Eq.~(\ref{tb}), $\Gamma_c$ represents the Compton interaction rate~\cite{Ali-Haimoud:2010tlj,Ma:1995ey}\footnote{We use natural units $k_B=\hbar=c=1$.}

 where $T_\gamma$ is the CMB photon temperature which evolves as $T_\gamma=2.726(1+z)$, $x_e$ is the free electron fraction which evolves according to Eq.~(\ref{xe}) and $m_e$ is the electron mass.
+Analogously, one can define the interaction rate $\Gamma_\phi$ which is proportional to $\lambda^2$.
+Since $\lambda\sim 10^{-3}$ or smaller, this term in Eq.~(\ref{td}) makes a negligible contribution.
 In Eq.~(\ref{xe}), $E_0=13.6$ eV is the ionization energy of hydrogen and $E_n\equiv E_0 n^{-2}$ is the $n^{\rm th}$ energy level.
 The quantity $C$ is the Peebles factor~\cite{Peebles:1968ja},

 where $R_{\rm{Ly}\alpha}$ is the rate of escape of Ly$\alpha$ photons and is given by~\cite{AliHaimoud:2010dx}